VUB-HYDR/Wikimpacts/README.md

 from Database.Prompts.prompts import V_3 as target_prompts
 ```

-#### (Step 1) Raw output
+#### (Step 1) Raw input
-Choose the raw file contains the text you need to process, please use the clear raw file name to indicate your experiment, this name will be used as the output file, the api env you want to use, the decription of the experiment, the prompt category, and the batch file location you want to store the batch file (this is not mandatory, but it's good to check if you create correct batch file)
+Choose the raw file contains the text you need to process, please use the clear raw file name, for example "wiki_dev_whole_infobox_20240729_70single_events" which indicates the article resource (wiki), the experiment set (dev), the article structure (whole_infobox), the generation date (20240729) and the number of events (70single_events); the api env you want to use, specially for OpenAI models, it's mandatory; the decription of the experiment such as "all_categories_V3", the prompt category such as "all", and the batch file location you want to store the batch file (this is not mandatory, but it's good to check if you create correct batch file)

 #### (Step 2) GPT models
 Choose the model you want to apply.
 The default model is "gpt-4o-2024-05-13"